asaini/QProber/README.md

 ## Web Based Databases

-This project consists of 2 parts:
+This project usage is restricted to Educational & Research purposes only.
+It consists of 2 parts:

 ### Part 1